keqiang999/TypeScriptHandbook/RAW/Generics.md

 A major part of software engineering is building components that not only have well-defined and consistent APIs, but are also reusable.
 Components that are capable of working on the data of today as well as the data of tomorrow will give you the most flexible capabilities for building up large software systems.

-In languages like C# and Java, one of the main tools in the toolbox for creating reusable components is 'generics', that is, being able to create a component that can work over a variety of types rather than a single one.
+In languages like C# and Java, one of the main tools in the toolbox for creating reusable components is *generics*, that is, being able to create a component that can work over a variety of types rather than a single one.
 This allows users to consume these components and use their own types.

 # Hello World of Generics

 To start off, let's do the "hello world" of generics: the identity function.
 The identity function is a function that will return back whatever is passed in.
-You can think of this in a similar way to the 'echo' command.
+You can think of this in a similar way to the `echo` command.

 Without generics, we would either have to give the identity function a specific type: